davatorium/rofi/doc/rofi.1.markdown

  * boolean
  * lists

-For the syntax of these options see the **rofi-theme(5)** manpage.
+For the syntax of these options, see the **rofi-theme(5)** manpage.

-For use on the commandline, Boolean options have a non-default command-line syntax.
+For use on the command line, Boolean options have a non-default command-line syntax.
 Example to enable option X:

     -X